 6) Strength training increases your testosterone

 Testosterone is the hormone that makes a man.
-It’s responsible for your energy levels, muscular mass, mental sharpness, erections, bone strength, cardiovascular health, confidence, and well-being.
+It’s responsible for your energy levels, muscle mass, mental sharpness, erections, bone strength, cardiovascular health, confidence, and well-being.

 Unfortunately, testosterone levels decline with age.
 Moreover, there is a global decline in testosterone levels which speeds up the decline in your testosterone levels after the age of 40.